trbenjamin/RepData_PeerAssessment1/PA1_template.md

 # 2015-10-16
 # (1) 11:38 Initial commit to check git hub

-## Loading and preprocessing the data
+## Loading and preprocessing the datat

 ```r